input-output-hk/cardano-sl/docs/cardano-monads.rst

 ReaderT over Abstract Base
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+Previous two solutions are widely known and used.
+One proposed here is more exotic, but has some benefits over previous two:

+- Allows to have visibility which functions have full `IO` access

+  - Which is not the case with first approach

+- Doesn't require high transition costs from current codebase yet being general

+  - In fact `Mockable` type classes already utilize very similar ideas

+Motivation
+____________________

 After a discussion, @georgeee and @int-index came up with a hybrid
 approach that combines many elements of other approaches to provide a
 comprehensive solution.